'Disinformation Dozen' Test Facebook's, Twitter's Ability To Curb Vaccine Hoaxes

 None of that is true.

-Kennedy was kicked off Instagram, which Facebook owns, in February for repeatedly sharing debunked claims.
+Kennedy was kicked off Instagram, which Facebook owns, in February over repeatedly sharing debunked claims.

 Yet Facebook did not remove him from its namesake platform.
 He told NPR the company has flagged some of his posts, however, so he has become more cautious.